 Wondering why some relationships end suddenly?
 Why your neighbors got a divorce out of the blue?
 Or are you having trouble keeping your own relationship strong?
-The answer lies in the 5 crucial stages of a relationship and how you may keep the pace and build a lasting relationship.
+The answer lies in the 5 crucial stages of a relationship and how you may keep peace and build a lasting relationship.

 As evidenced by the high divorce rate in western countries, most relationships don’t work out.
 Statistics indicate that 40% of relationships end within 3 years.
 If you’re curious as to why most relationships fail and what you can do to prevent relationship breakdown, please keep reading.
 Most importantly, you’ll learn how to manage the different stages of relationships so you can keep the peace.

 This is the most exciting stage of a relationship as we generally feel the most intense romance at the beginning of a relationship.
 The grass is greener; the sky is brighter.
 Our future looks bright and glorious.
 We are falling in love with someone.